FlorianMichael/Cytooxien-Modpack/README.md

-# Cytooxien Modpack
+# EzModpack
-My personal set of mods I use when playing on Cytooxien and other Minecraft servers
+My personal set of mods I use when playing on Minecraft servers.
-Using [packwiz](https://packwiz.infra.link/) for maintining this modpack.

 # Contributing
 Contributions are welcome!
 Please note that only quality-of-life (QoL) and client-side mods, known for being lightweight, are likely to be accepted.